storj/docs/app/(docs)/object-mount/user-guides/credentials/page.md

 ### Azure Storage using environment variables

-To access Azure Storage without using cunoFS credentials management, provide a storage access key associated with a Microsoft Azure Storage account.
+To access Azure Storage without using Object Mount credentials management, provide a storage access key associated with a Microsoft Azure Storage account.
 To enable this access scheme, set the {code}`AZURE_STORAGE_ACCOUNT` and {code}`AZURE_STORAGE_ACCESS_KEY` environment variables:

 ```console